 It is difficult and sometimes impossible for a divorcing couple to live under the same roof.
-However, Illinois divorce law only allows the court to evict a spouse from the marital home under certain conditions.
-Unless a spouse voluntarily leaves the home, there is domestic violence, or living together jeopardizes the well-being of the spouses or children, the court may not order your spouse to live somewhere else while the divorce is pending.
+Yet Illinois divorce law only allows the court to evict a spouse from the marital home under certain conditions.

 When I start divorce proceedings, doesn’t my husband have to get out of the house?